 Chrysler workshop manuals

-Jensen issued several workshop manuals for the Chrysler components of the Interceptor III.
+Jensen issued workshop manuals for the Chrysler components of the Interceptor III.
 These consisted of photocopied pages from the relevant Chrysler service manuals.
 Generic reprints for the 383 and 440ci engines are available.

 An alternative and more detailed source for the same information is Year One, a US company which has the licence to reproduce the entire range of Mopar service manuals.
-These are big books covering every aspect of Chrysler, Dodge and Plymouth cars rather than just the engine and transmission pages which were reproduced by Jensen.
+These are big books covering every aspect of Chrysler, Dodge and Plymouth cars rather than just the engine and transmission pages reproduced by Jensen.
 Either the Plymouth or Dodge series would be suitable for Jensen purposes and copies can be obtained to suit each model year (based on the engine designation).
 For Jensens, the relevant manuals are 1962 (S-series), 1964 (V-series), 1965 (A-series), 1966 (B-series), 1967 (C-series), 1968 (D-series), 1969 (E-series), 1970 (F-series), 1971 (G-series), 1972 (H-series), 1973 (J or 3-series), 1974 (K or 4-series), 1975 (L or 5-series).
-These manuals cover all the engines and gearboxes used in each year so it is not necessary to specify an engine size or gearbox type when ordering.
+These manuals cover all engines and gearboxes used in each model year so it is not necessary to specify an engine size or gearbox type when ordering.